truenas/documentation/content/CORE/System/Update/_index.md

 3. The updater automatically creates a boot environment, making updates a low-risk operation.
    Boot environments provide the option to return to the previous version of the operating system by rebooting the system and selecting the previous boot environment from the **System > Boot** menu.

-The upgrade instructions below describes how to use an <file>.iso</file> file to perform a major version upgrade from an earlier version of FreeNAS/TrueNAS.
+The [upgrade instructions](#update-and-upgrade-instructions) describe how to use an <file>.iso</file> file to perform a major version upgrade from an earlier version of FreeNAS/TrueNAS.
 See the [Updating]({{< relref "UpdateCORE.md" >}}) article for instructions about using the web interface to keep the system updated.

 The upgrade path for major versions of FreeNAS/TrueNAS is **9.3 > 9.10 > 11.1 > 11.3 > 12.0**.